University Of Sheffield Guide: Rankings, Courses, Fees And More

 University of Sheffield Overview

-Among the university’s 5 main faculties, their Engineering faculty is one of the biggest and best faculties in the UK for both engineering research and education.
-As a research-led university, their research output was ranked top 10 in the Russell Group and top 10% of all UK universities by the Research Excellence Framework 2014.
-99% of their research submitted to REF is internationally recognised.
+Among the university’s five main faculties, their Engineering faculty is one of the biggest and best faculties in the UK in terms of research and teaching.
+As a research-led university, their research output was ranked among the top 10 in the Russell Group and top 10% of all UK universities according to the Research Excellence Framework 2014.
+99% of their research has been rated by REF as internationally recognised.

-The University of Sheffield boasts a huge student body of around 25,000 students.
-Among them, 3,900 students are from 120 countries and studying at the University of Sheffield’s International College.
+The University of Sheffield boasts a huge student body of over 30,000 students.
+Among them, 34% are from over 150 countries around the world and studying at the University of Sheffield’s International College.
 Representing the world’s diversity, many students at Sheffield come from China, Malaysia, Cyprus, Nigeria, India, Bulgaria and more.
 The university also attracts the best teaching staff from all over the world, making it a truly multicultural powerhouse for tertiary education.

 Since 1945, the University of Sheffield has educated 6 Nobel Prize winners in the fields of Chemistry, and Physiology or Medicine.
 Among its alumni are the authors Hilary Mantel and Lee Child, the 2012 Olympic gold-winner Jessica Ennis-Hill, chemist and first Briton in space Helen Sharman, and the first woman to fly solo from Britain to Australia, Amy Johnson.